 National Coach Buses: Public Transportation to Get Around New Zealand by Bus

 The most extensive public transport network in New Zealand is the national coach buses.
 This is the mode of public transport which will get you to most places.

-The main national coach bus company in New Zealand is InterCity and Skip Bus which is covering the main tourist spots of the North Island.
+The main national coach bus services in New Zealand is InterCity and Skip Bus which is covering the main tourist spots of the North Island.
 [Update: As of the 15th July 2018, Manabus is no longer operational].
 Atomic Shuttle is another national coach option running in the Canterbury and Otago regions of the South Island.